uvadmt/uvadmt.github.io/src/content/syllabus.md

 be relevant to other students, please ask them in the `#general` channel.
 This will get the fastest response, since all of the course staff and students will see your question there and be able to respond to it.
-We are also working to setup channel for asking questions anonymously, and will provide more details on this soon.

 Although Discord enables "real time" communication, you should not expect instant answers to questions there, but should expect a response within 24 hours.

 **Email:** Managing email for a large class like this is difficult, and you should use the course discord for questions about the course